 Your Partners at School

-The Lake Forest Police Department has two Student Resource Officers who are partnered with the public and private schools in Lake Forest.
-Often called SROs, both officers are certified by NASRO, the National Association of Student Resource Officers.
+The Lake Forest Police Department has two School Resource Officers who are partnered with the public and private schools in Lake Forest.
+Often called SROs, both officers are certified by NASRO, the National Association of School Resource Officers.
 The SROs follow the nationally accepted triad model which is based on the principle that the SRO acts as a law enforcement officer, informal counselor, and educator.

 SRO Long (left) is assigned to Lake Forest High School, Woodlands Academy, and Lake Forest Academy.

 SRO Maj (right) is assigned to Deerpath Middle School, Sheridan School, Cherokee School, Everett School, St. Mary’s, and Country Day School.

 The main duties of the SROs are to:

 - Provide security during the school day, special events, and athletics.

 - Help schedule required drills, review, and help write safety and security procedures.